AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/dotnet/index.md

 3) Take these two files and place them in a new directory.

-4) In your new directory, create a new file, `ElectronicSealOnPDF.csproj`.
+4) In your new directory, create a new file, `ElectronicSeal.csproj`.
 This file will declare our requirements as well as help define the application we're creating.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">